10 Top Eyeliner Tips for Aging Eyes

 A woman using a white eyeliner pencil on the inner corners of her eyes to enhance brightness and create a wide-eyed look.
 Perfect for brightening aging eyes and making them appear more awake.

 A white or beige eyeliner on the inner corners can make your eyes look wider and more awake.
-This anti-aging trick works wonders for small close-set eyes, puffy or tired eyes.
+This anti-aging trick works wonders for small, close-set eyes, or when your eyes are puffy or tired.

-Just make sure to smudge or brush to blend the lines well.
-I use a white/beige pencil to draw the < line and then a thin brush to smudge and blend it in.
+Just make sure to smudge or blend the line well.
+I use a white or beige pencil to draw the < shape, then soften it with a thin brush.
+I love this tip—even on days I’m not wearing makeup!

 These are the best eyeliner colors for mature eyes, as they provide definition without being harsh.